Presentation Guidelines: Fruit & Vegetable Use

 - To acquire skills in planning, purchasing, preparing, and serving fruits and vegetables in meals and snacks.

 - To acquire knowledge about the nutrient contributions fruits and vegetables make to the diet.

-- To identify ways to incorporate the number of recommended servings of fruits and vegetables from the Food Guide Pyramid.
+- To identify ways to incorporate the number of recommended servings of fruits and vegetables from My Plate.

 - To learn principles of safe care and handling of fruits and vegetables.

 8-10, 11-13: Demonstrate mastery of preparation steps and nutritional contribution of product chosen to represent a healthy choice of fruits and vegetables.